nlhkabu/nlhkabu.github.io/_posts/2014-11-18-on-creativity.md

 ## Down the Rabbit Hole

 I didn't have many expectations about learning Django.
 I knew it was a good framework and that Python is a great first language to learn.
-I hoped that I would like it, but had no idea how much personal and professional satisfaction I would gain by hacking away at my application.
+I hoped that I would like it, but had no idea how much personal and professional satisfaction I would gain by hacking away at [my application](/connect).

 To my surprise I quickly learnt that web development is innately CREATIVE.
-And - by extension - that web developers are innately creative people.
+And - by extension - that web developers are creative people.
 After all - what is programming if not coming up with creative solutions to problems?

 The binary of creative vs technical that was so ingrained in my education (where most students are funneled into either an 'arts' or 'STEM' stream) fell apart.
-I realised that I *could* be a web developer, because I didn't need to identify as a technical person.
+I realised that I *could* be a web developer, because I didn't need to identify as a technical person - I could just be me.